 Belle Isle Estate Lisbellaw Co Fermanagh BT94 5HG

-Magically situated on one of eleven islands on Upper Lough Erne that are owned by the Duke of Abercorn, the original castle dates back to 1680 and has mid-19th century additions, including a courtyard and coach house which have been converted to make appealing self-catering accommodation which is especially useful for guests attending small weddings at the castle, or visiting the cookery school.
-[Cookery School: Tel 028 6638 7231; www.irishcookeryschool.com] The castle itself has a delightfully exclusive away-from-it-all country house atmosphere and is impressively furnished with antiques, striking paintings and dramatic colour schemes (the work of the internationally renowned interior designer, David Hicks); in addition to the eight romantic bedrooms, which all have their special character, guests have use of a magnificent drawing room and also the Grand Hall, complete with minstrels’ gallery, where dinner is served.
-Visitors will find many wonderful things to do in this idyllically beautiful area - fishing is an obvious first choice but there are also golf courses nearby, field sports can be arranged and there are historic houses and gardens to visit.
+Magically situated on one of eleven islands on Upper Lough Erne that are owned by the Duke of Abercorn, the original castle dates back to 1680 and has mid-19th century additions, including a courtyard and coach house which have been converted to make appealing self-catering accommodation.
+They are available as individual lets but are especially useful for guests attending the small weddings which are very popular at the castle, or visiting the cookery school.
+[Cookery School: Tel +44 (028) 66 385 228 ; http://www.irishcookeryschool.com.]
+The castle itself is impressively furnished with antiques, and has eight romantic bedrooms and a delightfully exclusive away-from-it-all country house atmosphere.
+Visitors will find many wonderful things to do in this idyllically beautiful area - fishing is an obvious first choice but there are also golf courses nearby, field sports can be arranged and there are historic houses and gardens to visit nearby.